 I have a large wire storage tower for all my specialty papers.
-They are separated by seasons, manufacturer and collection.
+They are separated by seasons, manufacturers, and collections.

 Adhesive and Washi Storage

-In the drawers on the bottom, I keep adhesives, plus some extra specialty paints and supplies.
+In the divided drawers on the bottom, I keep adhesives, plus some extra specialty paints and supplies.
 And of course, I have a divided drawer full of washi tape!

-On top of the desk, I have my Cricut Explore with the tie-dyed cover I made, a tiered basket with all my most used supplies – pens, scissors, holiday bits and pieces, pliers and cutters, Cricut pens and clips, my sewing machine, and a pen storage desktop organizer.
+On top of the desk, I have my Cricut machine with the tie-dyed cover I made, a tiered basket with all my most used supplies – pens, scissors, holiday bits and pieces, pliers and cutters, Cricut pens, and clips, my sewing machine, and a pen storage desktop organizer.

 My desktop holds my pens so they are horizontal, and inside the drawers, I keep small clear acrylic stamps and stamp pads.
 In the other drawer, I have the small rolls of ribbon from Jo-Anns.
 Do you see that adorable Scotty dog washi holder?
 It is new from We R Memory Keepers!

-Under the desk, I have a large rolling storage bin that holds We R Memory Keepers supplies.
+Under the desk, I have a large 6 drawer and case rolling storage container that holds We R Memory Keepers supplies.
 I am on the design team for 2016 and I need to keep those supplies separate and easily accessible for projects.

 Cricut Mat Storage

 In the drawer, I have all my cardstock and paper scraps separated by color in hanging folders.
-I don’t like to toss anything and I often head to my scrap drawer first when working on smaller paper crafting projects.
+I don’t like to toss anything and I head to my scrap drawer first when working on smaller paper crafting projects.